 INSKEEP: What is appealing for white people about this neighborhood, Alex Kellogg?

-Mr. STAN VOUDRIE (Developer): I see gentrification kills spray-painted on the sides of buildings.
-And so when you see that, you can't have I mean, that's not something - you know, malaria kills and diseases kill.
-And so gentrification kills gives it I mean, it means that it has a negative connotation.
+STAN VOUDRIE: I see gentrification kills spray-painted on the sides of buildings.
+And so when you see that, you can't have - I mean, that's not something - you know, malaria kills and diseases kill.
+And so gentrification kills gives it - I mean, it means that it has a negative connotation.
 At least it does to me.

-Mr. CHARLES WILSON (Lawyer): Yeah, I'm concerned.
+CHARLES WILSON: Yeah, I'm concerned.
 Long-term, I'm wondering where will my place be within this city?
 I'm wondering what the D.C. of tomorrow would look like and whether I'll still have a seat at the table.
 So, yeah, I am concerned.